 The Kansas University Hospital is in the midst of growth.
 During the past 15 years, the hospital has grown to more than 600 beds, maintaining full occupancy, and with it, the ID program has grown.
 KUH has opened a heart hospital, established a cancer institute, achieved NCI designation, expanded the bone marrow transplant program to over 200 BMT's annually, established a liver transplant unit and performed more than 100 OLT's each year, established a spine and orthopedic surgery referral center accepting all types of bone and joint infections, and formed an active center for lung disease including cystic fibrosis and pulmonary hypertension.
 In addition, the hospital has expanded to eleven ICUs that focus on all areas of medical, surgical, transplant, trauma, cardiac, burn, neurologic and neurosurgical issues.
-To accomodate patients with infections associated with these expansions, the ID faculty has grown to 11 members and the fellowship program has been expanded to six fellows.
-The overall growth has expanded the need for ID consultants in each of these units, and in the entire hospital.
-Infection Prevention is staffed with four nurse clinicians, the OPAT (out-patient antibiotic therapy) program has three nurses and follows 200 patients daily, and the antibiotic stewardship program is staffed with dedicated ID PharmDs working with our staff.
+To accomodate patients with infections associated with these expansions, the ID faculty has grown to 11 members and the fellowship program has been expanded.
+The overall growth has increased the need for ID consultants in each of these units, and in the entire hospital.
+Infection Prevention is staffed with four nurse clinicians, the OPAT (out-patient antibiotic therapy) program has expanded to four nurses and follows more than 200 patients daily.
+The antibiotic stewardship program is staffed with dedicated ID PharmDs working with our staff.

 To accomodate the out-patients, KU has opened a new, adjacent, medical office building where fellows and faculty see OPAT patients, post hospital follow-ups, consultations referred from private physicians and persons living with HIV and other immune compromised individuals.